 You put money into the parent account by transferring it from your main bank account.

-As the parent, you can transfer money into each child account as you wish.
-You can set up regular, automated transfers, or you can make random transfers.
+As the parent, you can transfer money into each child’s account.
+You can set up regular, automated transfers or make random transfers.

 Each child gets a debit card to spend the money you’ve transferred into their account.